-Throughout the week, processions leave their churches and walk slowly on a set route with crowds lining the streets to witness it all.
-The processions are led by penitents, dressed in nazareno [penitential robe], which consist of a long tunic and a capirote, a conical headdress, which covers their faces.
-It is a haunting site because of the similarity to the robes worn by the Ku Klux Klan.
-However, the Spanish tradition has nothing in common with the American white supremacist hate group.
-Historically, the capriote was a means of humiliating those publicly punished by the Spanish Inquisition.
-From Medieval times, Catholic brotherhoods started to use them during Easter processions as a voluntary guise symbolizing their repentance over past sins.
+Throughout the week, processions depart from their respective churches and proceed slowly along a designated route, attracting crowds of spectators lining the streets to witness it all.
+These processions are led by penitents, dressed in nazareno attire [penitential robe], which consist of a long tunic and a capirote, a conical headdress that obscures their faces.
+It may be a disconcerting sight due to its resemblance to the robes worn by the Ku Klux Klan; however, the Spanish tradition bears no commonality with the American white supremacist hate group.
+Historically, the capirote served as a means of publicly humiliating individuals who were punished by the Spanish Inquisition.
+Over time, Catholic brotherhoods adopted the capriote during Easter processions as a voluntary guise, symbolizing their repentance over past sins.

-The nazarenos can also carry candles, torches, or wooden crosses, and in some cases, walk barefoot or wear shackles and chains as penance.
-Some participants wear stylized historic uniforms in accordance with the concept of the parade.
-Whereas, some women are dressed in black and wearing mantillas [black lace veil] in mourning of the death of Jesus Christ.
-Usually, the processions are accompanied by marching bands or drum and trumpet groups playing solemn music.
-Occasionally, from a balcony along the route a singer joins in and sings a saeta dedicated to the float.
-Saetas are traditional religious songs best known for evoking mournful emotions.
+The nazarenos can also carry candles, torches, or wooden crosses, and in some cases, they may walk barefoot or wear shackles and chains as acts of penance.
+Some participants wear stylized historical uniforms in line with the parade’s theme, while women often dress in black and wear mantillas [black lace veil], as a sign of mourning for the death of Jesus Christ.
+Typically, the processions are accompanied by marching bands or groups playing solemn music on drums and trumpets.
+Occasionally, a singer from a balcony along the route joins in and performs a saeta dedicated to the float.
+Saetas are traditional religious songs renowned for evoking mournful emotions.

-The highlight of every procession are the pasos [floats] with sculptures that depict different scenes related to the Passion of Christ (events that happened in the final period of Jesus’s life) or the Sorrows of Virgin Mary (images of the Virgin showing grief for the torture and killing of her son).
-Usually, the brotherhoods have owned these elaborate floats for centuries.
-Some of the sculptures can be considered masterpieces of art and are religiously and culturally important to the local population.
-The floats are carried through the streets by costaleros [float bearers].
-They consider it a great honor.
-Bearing in mind that the floats can weigh up to 5,000 kilograms and the procession can last for many hours, this is also a big challenge.
-While each Spanish city has its own unique Holy Week festival, the most elaborate celebrations are held in the region of Andalucía.
+The highlights of every procession are the pasos [floats], adorned with sculptures depicting various scenes associated with the Passion of Christ (events that occurred during the final period of Jesus’s life) or the Sorrows of the Virgin Mary (images of the Virgin expressing grief over the torture and death of her son).
+Usually, these intricately crafted floats have been owned by the brotherhoods for centuries, with some sculptures considered artistic masterpieces and holding deep religious and cultural significance for the local community.
+The floats are carried through the streets by costaleros [float bearers], who consider it a great honor despite the tremendous challenge they face.
+Given that the floats can weigh up to 5,000 kilograms and the processions can last for hours, it is indeed a formidable task.
+While each Spanish city has its unique Holy Week festival, the most elaborate celebrations take place in the region of Andalucía.